aeonix/aeon-gui/README.md

   `brew install libusb`   - libusb 1.0.22

-  `brew install unbound`   - unbound 1.7.3
+  `brew install unbound`   - unbound 1.7.3.
+After installing unbound we need to create its folder by adding : `if [ ! -d /usr/local/sbin ]; then sudo mkdir /usr/local/sbin; fi && sudo chmod 777 /usr/local/sbin` .
+Then we need to make sure everything is linked to unbound with `brew link unbound`.

   `brew install libunwind-headers`   - libunwind 35.5